 In case you want to use natural solutions as many parts of your life as possible you can do it also about hair colour.
 I wouldn’t say that applying henna is as simple and fast as other dyes but keeping your health is a big thing.
 But what if after trying it you feel that it’s not for you?
 There are different opinions about using „normal” dyes after henna.
 Because of these opposite opinions I would suggest to wait as long as your hair grows out this natural dye.

-I wrote about autumn hair colours in my posts lately and I didn’t even realise that we are getting really close to Halloween.
-Well, the plan was writing about more autumn colours but I get a little deeper into historical facts and strange beliefs about red hair and it made me remember about the last night of October.
+I saw a lot of posts about autumn hair colours lately and I started to realise that we are getting really close to Halloween.
+Well, it’s always interesting to read a little more about autumn colours or get a little deeper into historical facts and strange beliefs about red hair.
 In the past redheads were said to be witches and witch costumes are really popular this crazy night so I decided to write my next post about Halloween, the scariest autumn celebration.
 And what’s hair care got to do with Halloween?
-On the last night of October not only the kids go to the streets every year but adults go out to different kinds of parties with frightening costumes and amazing make-up.
+On the last night of October not only the kids go to the streets every year, but adults go out to different kinds of parties with frightening costumes and amazing make-up.

 Hair is also involved because hair style or hair colour is often an important part of their scary appearance.
 Ones prefer wigs while others choose hair dyes that can easily be washed out after the party.
 And some people like to keep the new hair colour so we are all looking for different solutions.
 These are my reasons to write about hair care now that we are getting close to Halloween.